Jeju Province: Bangsatap

+Bangsatap are ritual doldam structures meant to ward off evil spirits and misfortune.
+They are usually around 2 to 3 m tall, and usually have an object placed on top (usually a wood or stone sculpture of a bird or a person).
+They are generally placed in communities, in an area determined by feng shui or placed where misfortune was thought to be likely.
+A 2022 news article claimed that 49 pre-modern bangsatap were left on the island, although before the mid-20th century they were considered to be widespread.

+Jeongnang

+Jeongnang are traditional entrance gates to private homes on the island.
+The gates are typically composed of three parallel wooden poles placed in holes in wood or stone pillars.
+They have a number of purposes, one of which is to quickly communicate to neighbors where the owner of the house is.
+If all three poles are lowered on one side, the owner of the house is at home.
+Raising poles expresses degrees of how far away from home the owner is; three raised poles indicates that the owner will be gone for a long time.
+Jeongnang have become increasingly less common, especially as more Jejuans have moved into apartments.
+In spite of this, the practice is still maintained in rural areas.

+Matriarchical family structure and haenyeo

 Another distinct aspect of Jeju is the matriarchal family structure, found especially in Udo and Mara, but also present in the rest of the province.
 The best-known example of this is found among the haenyeo ("sea women"), who were often the heads of families, because they controlled the income.
 They earned their living from freediving, often all year round in quite cold water without scuba gear, in order to harvest abalones, conches, and a myriad of other marine products.
 It is thought that women are better at spending all day deep-water diving because they resist the cold better.
 In the early 1960s, 21% of women on the island were free divers, providing 60% of the island's fisheries revenue.
 However, because of rapid economic development and modernization, as of 2014 only about 4,500 haenyeo, most aged over 60, were still actively working.